ParserKt/examples/README.md

 num.readPartial("   666") //([(<string>:1:0#0, number required)], [])
 ```

-we can make a pattern skip something when fails to match
+we can make a pattern skip something when it fails to match

 ```kotlin
 val num = Repeat(asString(), elementIn('0'..'9'))